flor14/cryptocurrencyeda/README.md

 There are existing Python libraries to access information of cryptocurrency such as [cryptocompare](https://github.com/lagerfeuer/cryptocompare) and [cryptofeed](https://github.com/bmoscon/cryptofeed).
 There are also existing Python libraries to visualize financial data such as [mplfinance](https://github.com/matplotlib/mplfinance).
-Therefore, here we want to build a simple and integrated Python library for accessing, analyzing, and visualizing cryptocurrency.
+However, there is no integrated Python library for accessing, analyzing, and visualizing cryptocurrency data altogether.
+Therefore, we want to build a simple tool that can facilitate simple cryptocurrency data analysis all at once.

 ## Function Included